-Don is courted by Jim Hobarth, head of a larger ad firm who offers him more money and more creative resources to join them.
-Betty Draper rekindles her interest in modeling after Hobarth suggests she should try it.
+Don is courted by Jim Hobart, head of a larger ad firm who offers him more money and more creative resources to join them.
+Betty Draper rekindles her interest in modeling after Hobart suggests she should try it.
 She doesn't realize it's all part of the strategy to get Don on board.
 Peggy Olsen is fretting over her weight gain but doesn't appreciate Joan's advice about getting ahead in the office.
 The ad team tries to counter the advertising coming out of the Kennedy campaign.
 Pete Campbell comes up with an idea to keep Kennedy's image off TV in key States.
 Written by

 Did You Know?

 The Drapers and the Hobarths are shown enjoying alcohol during intermission of the Broadway show "Fiorello!" but Broadway theaters did not sell alcohol in 1960.
 Concessions at Broadway theaters at the time were very limited and, until bars were installed in the early 1970s, the commonly available beverage was an off-brand orange drink sold in a carton.
 See more

 I know what men think of you: That you're looking for a husband, and you're fun.
 And not in that order.